Skip to content

 Live Log Streaming (Pipes)

-dagster-rocky 0.4 ships RockyResource.run_streaming() — a Pipes-style alternative to RockyResource.run() that spawns the binary via subprocess.Popen, forwards rocky’s stderr (where the engine’s Rust tracing layer writes info!() / warn!() macros) to context.log.info line-by-line as the run progresses, and parses the final stdout JSON into a RunResult after the subprocess exits.
+dagster-rocky ships RockyResource.run_streaming(), a Pipes-style alternative to RockyResource.run() that spawns the binary via subprocess.Popen, forwards rocky’s stderr (where the engine’s Rust tracing layer writes info!() / warn!() macros) to context.log.info line-by-line as the run progresses, and parses the final stdout JSON into a RunResult after the subprocess exits.

-This unblocks live progress visibility for long-running pipelines.
-Without it, the Dagster run viewer shows nothing for the duration of a 30-minute rocky run and dumps the entire log at the end.
-With it, users see each model copy / contract check / drift action as it happens.
+This gives long-running pipelines live progress: instead of the run viewer dumping the whole log only after a 30-minute rocky run finishes, users see each model copy / contract check / drift action as it happens.

 import dagster as dg